 All criminal defendants have rights.
 Courts have held that governmental misconduct violates the constitutional due process rights of a defendant.
 That means police have to follow certain rules during an arrest.
 Prosecutors must be open and honest about the evidence they have.
 They must be able to show that any evidence against you was collected legally.
 Maybe the cops didn’t have probable cause, or maybe it was an illegal traffic stop or illegal search and seizure.

 Perhaps the state’s crime lab didn’t follow protocols in analyzing the substance involved.
 The state has to prove that the substance in question is the illegal drug they claim it is; cocaine and not a headache or caffeine powder for example, or actual marijuana and not hemp.
-If the police and prosecutors didn’t follow the law, a good criminal defense lawyer may be able to get the charges reduced or dismissed.

 An Experienced Criminal Defense Lawyer can Help

-The best thing you can do is reach out to an experienced and aggressive criminal defense attorney who knows the system as well as – or even better than – the prosecutors.
-Whether you’re facing first-offense drug possession charges or drug trafficking charges in Florida, you’ll want an advocate who knows the rules and knows how to protect your rights.
+You should reach out to an experienced and aggressive criminal defense attorney who knows the system as well as – or even better than – the prosecutors.
+Whether you’re facing first-offensedrug possession charges or drug trafficking charges in Florida, you’ll want an advocate who knows the rules and knows how to protect your rights.
 You need a lawyer who will fight for your freedom harder than the prosecutor wants to take it away.
+If you’ve been in trouble before, a lawyer who knows the system knows how to minimize the consequences for repeat drug offenders.
+Drug charges in Florida can be serious.
+Don’t wait to talk with an experienced and aggressive criminal defense attorney.